 If you want a more in-depth experience, you can also join a guided tour for $25 USD.
 On it, you will also get to see the well-loved Metropolitan Cathedral and Copacabana Beach and cruise around downtown past some of the city’s most spectacular landmarks like The Metropolitan Cathedral of Saint Sebastian.

 Written by: Bruna Venturinelli from I Heart Brazil

-No trip to Rio de Janeiro is complete without stopping by the famous mosaic stairs for a photo or two.
+No trip to Rio de Janeiro is complete without stopping by the famous mosaic stairs called the Selarón Steps for a photo or two.

-Jorge Selarón, a Chilean-born Brazilian artist, created these world-famous steps to add colors to a gray and dull part of the city.
+Jorge Selarón, a Chilean-born Brazilian artist, created these world-famous steps to add colors to the city’s gray and dull area.

 In the beginning, the tiles were green, yellow, and blue because of Brazil’s flag.
 But because he was a Chilean in his heart, Jorge made sure to add lots of red tiles in tribute to his country’s flag too.

 The project became so popular that tourists from all over the world would bring him tiles from their home countries, accounting for tiles from over 60 countries!

 The Selarón Steps are in the popular Lapa Neighborhood, one of the best places to stay in Rio de Janeiro and hands-down the best area to listen to samba over a cold beer or two.